jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

+SG2 AND (PB08_PUL AND LT05 OR RB11 AND LT03) OR SG3 OR SG4 OR SG5 OR SG6 OR SG7 OR SG8 # LAST 6 TERMS PREVENT CHANGING TO UNUSED RELAY GROUPS 3 THRU 8

-SG1 AND (PB04_PUL AND LT05 OR RB05 AND LT03)
+SG1 AND (PB08_PUL AND LT05 OR RB11 AND LT03)

-ADD REMOTE OPTION FOR SG2
+SG2 # ALTERNATE SETTINGS

 Changes:
 - front panel